anshulsinghh/fuelefficient/README.md

 1. Run `docker build -t [INSERT IMAGE TAG HERE] -f Deployment/Dockerfile .` in the root level of FuelEfficient
 2. Run the built image by running `docker run -p 4000:4000 [IMAGE TAG HERE]` in the root level of FuelEfficient
 3. Navigate to `localhost:4000` to view FuelEfficient in your browser!

+#### Deployment
+1. If you're going to deploy FuelEfficient on your own, make sure to push the built Docker image onto Docker Hub
+2. Then put the username/image details in the Dockerrun.aws.json file
+3. Then you can upload the file to Elastic Beanstalk and deploy FuelEfficient to AWS